Margaret Bryan Davis: Awards and honors

-From 1978 to 1980, Davis served as the president of American Quaternary Association.
-Davis also served as the president of the Ecological Society of America from 1987 to 1988.
+From 1978 to 1980, Davis served as the president of the American Quaternary Association.
+Davis also served as the president of the Ecological Society of America from 1987 to 1988; she was the third woman to be elected to that office since the Society's 1915 founding.
 In 1982, she became the first woman from the University of Minnesota to be elected to the National Academy of Sciences.
 She became a fellow of the American Academy of Arts and Sciences in 1991.
 In 1993, she became the 6th recipient of the Nevada Medal, awarded by the Desert Research Institute.
 That same year she became the 3rd woman to receive the Eminent Ecologist Award from the Ecological Society of America.

 In 2009, she became an honoree of National Women's History Month.

-In 2011, she received a William S. Cooper Award from the Ecological Society of America.
+In 2011, she received the William S. Cooper Award from the Ecological Society of America.

 In 2012, she was elected Fellow of the Ecological Society of America.

-She was a member of the International Association for Vegetation Science and a Honorary Member of the British Ecological Society.
+She was a member of the International Association for Vegetation Science and an Honorary Member of the British Ecological Society.

 She received an honorary doctorate from the College of Biological Sciences of the University of Minnesota in 2012.